 The Company is party to a secured revolving funding facility with Capital One, National Association (as amended, the "Capital One Facility"), which allows the Company to borrow up to \$100.0 million.
 The Company is permitted to borrow funds under the Capital One Facility to finance qualifying senior commercial mortgage loans, subject to available collateral.
 Under the Capital One Facility, the Company borrows funds on a revolving basis in the form of individual notes evidenced by individual loans.
 Each individual loan is secured by an underlying loan originated by the Company.
 Amounts outstanding under each individual loan accrue interest at a per annum rate equal to the sum of (i) 30 day LIBOR, plus (ii) a pricing margin of 2.00% to 3.50%.
 The Company may request individual loans under the Capital One Facility through and including May 18, 2015, subject to successive 12-month extension options at the lender's discretion.
-The maturity date of each individual loan.
+The maturity date of each individual loan is the same as the maturity date of the underlying loan that secures such individual loan.
 As of